yetanotherco/aligned-layer/docs/0_internal/3_b_2_propose_upgrade.md

    TODO
    ```

-4. Once the calldata and the proposed upgrade are validated, you can create the upgrade transaction on [Safe](https://app.safe.global/home)
+4. Once the proposed upgrade is validated, you can create the upgrade transaction on [Safe](https://app.safe.global/home)

 5. Click on `New transaction` -> `Transaction Builder`